 Hiring a padfoot roller is an easy solution to heavy compaction requirements on construction, civil and roadwork sites.
 If you need to roll and compact silts and clays, a sheepsfoot roller will help you achieve this.

 Depending on the type of project and the area being compacted, you can choose a single drum padfoot roller ranging in size from 1.5t up to 18t.
 We’ve also got a range of remote-controlled padfoot trench rollers available for rent for your construction site.

 Contact the team at Orange Hire for advice on the right padfoot roller for your project.

 As the name suggests, the smooth drum of these rollers provides excellent compaction power for a range of different soils.
 Smooth drum rollers are typically used for coarse fill, granular materials and other mixed soils.

 Smooth rollers work by vibrating coarse particles such as gravel into the ground.
 The soil or gravel particles respond to the vibration by rearranging naturally in size order, making them sit more neatly as the particles fit closely together.
 This results in a well-compacted finish and a dense surface ready for paving or further work.

-Smooth drum rollers are generally best for large areas and coarser fills such as sand and gravel, and larger units are great for compacting large areas quickly.
-However, some smooth rollers are also great for small tight spaces such as footpaths.
+Smooth drum rollers are generally best for large areas and coarser fill such as sand and gravel, and larger units are great for compacting large areas quickly.
+However, some smooth rollers are also great for small narrow spaces such as a footpath.
 These narrow machines make light work of narrow access areas and small spaces.

 A smooth roller is the best machine to rent if you are working with granular material like sand, gravel and sub-bases, or completing heavy-duty earthworks to increase the load bearing of the soil.